 Stamford's many roads take time and manpower to treat and clear.
 City crews work around the clock to clear the roads, working tirelessly until the job is completed and all roads are passable.
 During heavy snow storms, the primary focus will be on ensuring that all main roads are cleared.
 Once snow participation stops, it will take City plow crews 8-10 hours to complete a final clean up of the City.
 Please do not submit snow removal requests unless it has been at least 10 hours since the final snowfall.

 Snow Emergency Routes

+In the event of a major snow storm,the Mayor may declare a Snow Emergency.
 A Snow Emergency Route is a predefined road with a red and white sign alerting residents not to park in the event of a snow emergency.
 In the event you need parking, the Bell Street, Summer Street and Bedford Street municipal garages can accommodate vehicles during a snow emergency.
 Call (203) 977-4140 for details.

 Residents living on a snow emergency route may also park on neighboring streets where parking is not prohibited.

-Find out which streets are Snow Emergency Routes.
+Click here to find out which streets are Snow Emergency Routes.

 In Case Of Emergency

 In the event of an emergency, call 911.
 The emergency response team works closely with the snow removal crew and will get to you as quickly as possible.